MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/query-scom-managed-instance-data-on-grafana.md

 4. Events data
 5. Monitors data

-Below queries help you to build Health, Alerts, and Top events from a particular workload/monitoring object:
+The below queries help you to build Health, Alerts, and Top events from a particular workload/monitoring object:

 >[!NOTE]
 >1.
-Replace the \<MP name prefix\> with actual management pack name, say **Microsoft.SQL%** for SQL workload.
+Replace the \<MP name prefix\> with the actual management pack name, say **Microsoft.SQL%** for SQL workload.
 >2.
 Replace the \<Monitoring Object Type\> with component class, say, **%.DBEngine** for SQL server role.

 ### Health state of workload